HRG Group: Decline

 Zapata sought to acquire a controlling interest in the United Fruit Company in 1969, but was outbid by Eli M. Black's AMK Corp.
 Robert Gow's father, Ralph Gow, was on United Fruit's board of directors.

 In the 1970s, under chairman and CEO William Flynn, Zapata expanded its business to include subsidiaries in dredging, construction, coal mining, copper mining and fishing.

 By the late 1970s, saddled with weak operations, high debt and low return on investment, the company again began undergoing changes in management and direction.
 Led by John Mackin, who succeeded William Flynn, the company began selling off some of those businesses and refocused on offshore oil and gas exploration and production.

 In 1982, chief operating officer Ronald Lassiter assumed the role of CEO, and presided over a decade of loss-making brought on by the collapse of oil prices.
 In 1982, Zapata Off-shore became Zapata Corporation.
-Its stock performed poorly.
 By 1986, Zapata was one of the bad loans that shook the foundations of San Francisco-based Bank of America, with a debt of more than $500 million and a fiscal year loss of $250 million.
 The company announced several restructurings during those years and managed to stave off bankruptcy, but continued to incur major losses.
 In 1990 the oil drilling company proposed selling its entire fleet of offshore drilling rigs to focus solely on fishing.
 The company had not had a profitable quarter in more than five years.

 In 1990, Zapata Offshore sold 12 of its drilling rigs to Arethusa Offshore, which a few years later merged with Diamond Offshore.
 Still struggling with debt by 1993, Zapata signed a deal with Norex America to raise more than $100 million through a loan and stock sale.
 But financier Malcolm Glazer, owner of the NFL franchise Tampa Bay Buccaneers and Premier League club Manchester United, and at the time owner of 40 percent of Zapata, did not want his holdings diluted and filed a lawsuit to block the deal.